-Dividends per share paid in the year
+3 Dividends per share paid in the year

-Titan has a target of paying annual tax-free dividends of 5p per share, with the potential to pay special dividends when there are significant gains from the sale of portfolio holdings.
+Titan targets a regular dividend in each financial year of 5% of the NAV per share at the start of that financial year, with the potential to pay special dividends when there are significant gains from the sale of portfolio holdings.

-Total ongoing charges (APM)
+4 Total ongoing charges (APM)

 The ongoing charges ratio has been calculated using the AIC recommended methodology and excludes irrecoverable VAT, exceptional costs, trail commission and performance fees.
-Titan aims for this to be 2% or lower.
 This is capped at 2.5%.

-Despite the decline in Titan's NAV, we are pleased that ordinary dividends of 5p were paid in the year in line with the dividend policy of a regular annual dividend of 5p per annum.
-The decrease since 2021 is due to the special dividend of 6p being declared in September 2021 and paid on 20 December 2021.
+Ordinary dividends of 5p were paid in the year in line with the dividend policy at the start of 2023 of a regular annual dividend of 5p per annum.
+The decrease since 2021 is due to the special dividend of 6.0p being declared in September 2021 and paid on 20 December 2021.
+As announced in the half-yearly report, Titan now targets a regular dividend of 5% of the NAV per share at the start of the financial year.